Want to be paid for donating your stool?

 We also require that participants have no history of alcohol or drug abuse.
 This is due to concerns brought up in research over the potential for substance abuse to alter the gut microbiome.
 2

 In order to be eligible to become a GoodNature donor, you must live or work near one of our donation centers.
-Our centers are open before work hours and during lunch time to make it as easy as possible to fit into your daily schedule.
-We currently have three centers:
+Our centers are open before work hours and during lunchtime to make it as easy as possible to fit into your daily schedule.
+We currently have two centers:

 If you’d like to stay in the know on the benefits of stool donation, you can also join our mailing list.
 Make sure to express interest in being a donor for research and development too.
 If you’re not qualified to be a daily donor, you may be able to support future research instead.

 1Assessing Your Weight.
 Centers for Disease Control and Prevention.
 Published September 17, 2020.

 2Zhou Y, Weinstock GM, Bubier JA, Russell JT.
 The Gut Microbiome and Substance Use Disorder.
 Frontiers in Neuroscience.
 Published August 31, 2021.

 3Edwards SM, Cunningham SA, Dunlop AL, Corwin EJ.
 The Maternal Gut Microbiome During Pregnancy.
 MCN Am J Matern Child Nurs.
 2017;42(6):310-317. doi:10.1097/NMC.0000000000000372

 Believe it!
 Stool donation is a legitimate opportunity and can potentially go a long way for patients.

 Check out our feature on Ripley’s Believe It or Not Instagram in 2022 here and then follow us at @goodnatureprogram!

 Take a tour of the inside of the GoodNature Tempe Center